pauleveritt/sphinx-bulma/docs/diary.rst

 Refactor the SCSS.
 Put into own directory, get rid (for now) of the .css_t and thus, change the .scss to be just sphinx_bulma.scss/css.
 Break it into several sub files and use the SCSS to suck in the Sphinx CSS, rather than issue extra web requests to get it.

-Use webpack to combine all the various JS.
+(Oops, can't, as the Sphinx CSS is ``.css_t``.
+Have to revisit that later.

 Refactor the main template to define is_home.
 Find some way to move all of that home page stuff into its own template.